 [root@server ~]# insights-client --register

-System and infrastructure results can be viewed in the Red Hat Insights console.
+System and infrastructure results can be viewed in the Insights for Red Hat Enterprise Linux application dashboard.